Humidity: Relative humidity

+Relative humidity is the ratio of how much water vapour is in the air to how much water vapour the air could potentially contain at a given temperature and pressure.

+If a sample of humid air at temperature T1 contains water vapour with partial pressure Pw the relative humidity RH is:

-In other words, relative humidity is the ratio of how much water vapour is in the air and how much water vapour the air could potentially contain at a given temperature.
-It varies with the temperature of the air: colder air can hold less vapour.
-So changing the temperature of air can change the relative humidity, even when the absolute humidity remains constant.
+where Ps is the saturation pressure of water at temperature T1.

+Relative humidity varies with any change in the temperature or pressure of the air: colder air can contain less vapour, and water will tend to condense out of the air more at lower temperatures.
+So changing the temperature of air can change the relative humidity, even when the specific humidity remains constant.
+If two parcels of air have the same specific humidity and temperature but different pressures, the parcel at the higher pressure will have the higher relative humidity.

-Chilling air increases the relative humidity, and can cause the water vapour to condense (if the relative humidity rises over 100%, the dew point).
+Cooling air increases the relative humidity.
+If the relative humidity rises to 100% (the dew point) and there is an available surface or particle, the water vapour will condense into liquid or deposit into ice.
 Likewise, warming air decreases the relative humidity.
-Warming some air containing a fog may cause that fog to evaporate, as the air between the water droplets becomes more able to hold water vapour.
+Warming some air containing a fog may cause that fog to evaporate, as the droplets are prone to total evaporation due to the lowering partial pressure of water vapour in that air, as the temperature rises.

 Relative humidity only considers the invisible water vapour.
 Mists, clouds, fogs and aerosols of water do not count towards the measure of relative humidity of the air, although their presence is an indication that a body of air may be close to the dew point.

 Relative humidity is normally expressed as a percentage; a higher percentage means that the air–water mixture is more humid.
 At 100% relative humidity, the air is saturated and is at its dew point.
 In the absence of a foreign body on which droplets or crystals can nucleate, the relative humidity can exceed 100%, in which case the air is said to be supersaturated.
 Introduction of some particles or a surface to a body of air above 100% relative humidity will allow condensation or ice to form on those nuclei, thereby removing some of the vapour and lowering the humidity.

+In a scientific notion, the relative humidity ($RH$ or $\phi$) of an air-water mixture is defined as the ratio of the partial pressure of water vapor ($p$) in air to the saturation vapor pressure ($p_s$) of water at the same temperature, usually expressed as a percentage: